YOLayout/YOLayout/README.md

 You probably weren't asking this question, but you should have!
 One of the neat things about YOLayout is that layouts also work for views that get drawn in `drawRect:`.
 Because YOLayout works independently from the view hierarchy, you can easily switch between adding a subview to the hierarchy, or just drawing it in `drawRect:` without having to change your layout code.
 Try to do that with Auto Layout!

 YOLayout is a great fit for custom drawn controls.
 Views that render in `drawRect:` can use the [`IB_DESIGNABLE`](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/chapters/CreatingaLiveViewofaCustomObject.html) attribute to be rendered live in interface builder.
 Open up the example project (`pod try YOLayout`) and take a look at [DrawableView.m](https://github.com/YOLayout/YOLayout/blob/master/YOLayoutExample/YOLayoutExample/DrawableViews/DrawableView.m) and DrawableView.xib.

+### What is viewInit?

+View init is the unified initializer for views.
+With YOLayout there is no nead to specify a default size or handle initialization differently if the view is from Interface Builder or from code.

 ### Do I have to use YOLayout for all my views?